jmouka/flexdown-obsidian-plugin/README.md

 %% flex-all: <flex value>
 ```

 Set the `flex` style for all items.
-The `%% flex` option can still be used and takes precedence.
+The `%% flex` option can also be used and takes precedence.

 ### `display: table`